 Don’t be afraid to eliminate options either.
 Be ruthless.

-Remember: You are NOT trying to keep as many different options on the table as possible.
-You are trying to make a decision.
+Remember: You’re not trying to keep as many different options on the table as possible.
+You’re trying to make a decision.

 The more options you have, the more likely you are to suffer from analysis paralysis.